mlflow/mlflow/docs/source/models.rst

   For more details, refer to :ref:`Validating Environment for Prediction <validating-environment-for-prediction>`.
 * Input data validation: The API can be used to validate the input data interacts with the model as expected by simulating the same data processing during model serving.
   Ensure that the input data is a valid example that aligns with the pyfunc model’s predict function requirements.
-* Extra environment variables validation: By specifying the `extra_envs` parameter, you can test whether additional environment variables are needed for the model to run successfully.
+* Extra environment variables validation: By specifying the `extra_envs` parameter, you can test whether additional environment variables are required for the model to run successfully.
   Note that all existing environment variables in `os.environ` are automatically passed into the virtual environment.

 .. code-block:: python